+Inflammation can be helpful — sometimes.
+Inflammation that helps your body heal after an injury.
 However, medical experts agree the chronic inflammation — the kind that persists long after an injury has healed and keeps your body in an “alerted” state — can have devastating effects on your health.
-These include premature aging, organ damage and the development of certain diseases.
+These include premature aging, organ damage, DNA damage and the development of certain chronic diseases.

 So what does all this have to do with your hair?
-Here’s the lowdown on inflammation and how it can affect your hair wellness.
+Here’s the lowdown on inflammation, plus information the best products for stress-related hair problems.

 Acute vs. Chronic Inflammation

 We touched a bit on acute inflammation already — it’s your body’s response to an injury.
 You know acute inflammation as the swelling or redness around a wound, which is actually your body sending white blood cells to the area to speed up healing.

 However, when the inflammation doesn’t go away — we’ll look at the causes for this in a sec — it can damage healthy tissue.
 Chronic inflammation doesn’t have the same symptoms as acute.
 You may experience fatigue, depression, weight gain or loss or even frequent infections.

 At this point, inflammation has stopped being helpful and started being harmful.
 Chronic inflammation can affect everyone differently.
 Some may experience hair loss, while others may see gastrointestinal (GI) issues.
 It all depends on your unique self.

 What Causes Chronic Inflammation?